smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/activitybasiccommunications.rst

 would create output channels named ``foo``, ``bar``, and ``bletch``.

-For each named output channel, there must be a corresponding property whose name starts with ``space.activity.route.output``.
+For each named output channel, there must be a corresponding property whose name starts with ``space.activity.route.output.``.
 For example, in the example above, we have an output route named ``output1``, so we must have a property with the name ``space.activity.route.output.output1``.
 The value of this property would be the name of the global topic for the route.